justmarkup/bugspencer.com/safari.md

 To open a [new bug](https://bugs.webkit.org/enter_bug.cgi) you need to create an [account](https://bugs.webkit.org/createaccount.cgi).

+In addition you should also open a new [bug report](http://bugreporter.apple.com/) on Apples Radar page.
+For doing so you need an Apple ID.

 ## Status page

 The [status page](http://www.webkit.org/status.html) gives an overview of the implementation status of web platform features in Safari (WebKit).